rdalmas/amenitiz-fe-tech-challenge/README.md

 ## Technologies Used

-- React 18 with TypeScript
+- React 19 with TypeScript
 - React Router for navigation
+- Vite for bundling
 - Custom infinite scroll implementation
 - Jest and React Testing Library for tests
 - CSS for styling (no external UI libraries)